Master of Public Health

 PHEA 6013.
 Community Engagement and Health Communication.
 3 Credit Hours.

 This course will provide students with theoretical knowledge and practical experience in community engagement and stakeholder collaboration.
-This course will focus on how to apply principles of community engagement in public health programs and organizational settings, with an emphasis on supporting diversity, equity, inclusion, and belonging.
-Students will learn how to effectively engage with different stakeholder sectors, collaboratively lead and design strategic plans, promote cohesion at multiple levels, and communicate to diverse audiences in a culturally competent manner.
+This course will focus on how to apply principles of community engagement in public health programs and organizational settings.
+Students will learn how to effectively engage with different stakeholder sectors, collaboratively lead and design strategic plans, promote cohesion at multiple levels, and communicate to varying audiences in a culturally competent manner.
 By the end of the course, students will have gained the skills needed to impact their communities and organizations positively.
 Prerequisites: PHEA 6001 or consent of the course instructor.

 PHEA 6014.
 Global Health-Current Health Issues Facing Our World.
 3 Credit Hours.